 LRSG (Closed) Addendum:

-A grant of up to £3,000 for businesses that are registered for business rates and were required to close during the national lockdown from 5 November to 1 December 2020.
+A grant of up to £3,000 for businesses that are registered for business rates and were required to close during the national lockdowns from:

 The government will provide Bristol City Council with funding for businesses that are legally allowed to open, but are experiencing decreased demand.
 This is known as the ‘Local Restrictions Support Grant (Open)’.
 The Bristol City Council team is working hard to get this grant application process live, and will update us as soon as the application process is ready.